Dayglow Follows Australian Tour With Release Of New Single 'Deep End'

 Dayglow – ‘Deep End’

-“Making ‘Deep End’ was a really revitalising experience for me,” he explained.
-“I had just gotten a vintage synth called an Oberheim Matrix 6, and was just having fun messing with the sounds it could make.
+“Making ‘Deep End’ was a really revitalising experience for me,” Struble said in a statement.
+“I had just gotten a vintage synth called an Oberheim Matrix 6 and was just having fun messing with the sounds it could make.
 I wasn’t giving myself any restrictions or confines of what ‘sound’ I was going for: I was just using my imagination and trying to make something that felt good and free.

-“‘Deep End’ felt clean and poppy yet really raw in a strange way,” he adds.
-“I love electronic/dance music that feels ‘human’ and ‘alive’ — it’s such a treacherous challenge to accomplish, yet I feel like this song made the magic happen, and opened a door to the world that would become People In Motion.
+The result, ‘Deep End’, felt both clean and poppy and yet strangely raw.
+“I love electronic/dance music that feels ‘human’ and ‘alive’,” said Struble.
+“It’s such a treacherous challenge to accomplish, yet I feel like this song made the magic happen, and opened a door to the world that would become People In Motion.”

 People In Motion is set for release on 7th October.